Teacher Retirement System of Texas Has $40.44 Million Stock Position in Zoom Video Communications, Inc. (NASDAQ:ZM)

-Teacher Retirement System of Texas boosted its position in shares of Zoom Video Communications, Inc. (NASDAQ:ZM) by 69.7% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 104,475 shares of the company’s stock after purchasing an additional 42,894 shares during the period.
+Teacher Retirement System of Texas grew its stake in Zoom Video Communications, Inc. (NASDAQ:ZM) by 69.7% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 104,475 shares of the company’s stock after purchasing an additional 42,894 shares during the quarter.
 Teacher Retirement System of Texas’ holdings in Zoom Video Communications were worth $40,435,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in ZM.
-Reilly Financial Advisors LLC lifted its position in shares of Zoom Video Communications by 55.4% in the second quarter.
-Reilly Financial Advisors LLC now owns 101 shares of the company’s stock worth $39,000 after buying an additional 36 shares during the last quarter.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors lifted its position in shares of Zoom Video Communications by 2.1% in the second quarter.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors now owns 1,812 shares of the company’s stock worth $701,000 after buying an additional 38 shares during the last quarter.
-Firestone Capital Management lifted its position in shares of Zoom Video Communications by 6.6% in the first quarter.
-Firestone Capital Management now owns 643 shares of the company’s stock worth $207,000 after buying an additional 40 shares during the last quarter.
-Allworth Financial LP lifted its position in shares of Zoom Video Communications by 13.0% in the first quarter.
-Allworth Financial LP now owns 383 shares of the company’s stock worth $123,000 after buying an additional 44 shares during the last quarter.
-Finally, First Horizon Advisors Inc. lifted its position in shares of Zoom Video Communications by 115.0% in the first quarter.
-First Horizon Advisors Inc. now owns 86 shares of the company’s stock worth $27,000 after buying an additional 46 shares during the last quarter.
-38.48% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+First Horizon Advisors Inc. lifted its stake in shares of Zoom Video Communications by 115.0% in the 1st quarter.
+First Horizon Advisors Inc. now owns 86 shares of the company’s stock valued at $27,000 after purchasing an additional 46 shares during the period.
+Lake Point Wealth Management bought a new stake in shares of Zoom Video Communications in the 2nd quarter valued at $28,000.
+Mascoma Wealth Management LLC bought a new stake in shares of Zoom Video Communications in the 1st quarter valued at $31,000.
+Stuart Chaussee & Associates Inc. bought a new stake in shares of Zoom Video Communications in the 1st quarter valued at $31,000.
+Finally, Spectrum Management Group LLC bought a new stake in shares of Zoom Video Communications in the 1st quarter valued at $32,000.
+38.48% of the stock is currently owned by institutional investors.

-A number of equities analysts have recently commented on the company.
-Oppenheimer reiterated a “hold” rating on shares of Zoom Video Communications in a research note on Friday, July 2nd.
-UBS Group lifted their price objective on Zoom Video Communications from $325.00 to $345.00 and gave the stock a “neutral” rating in a research note on Wednesday, June 2nd.
-They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Zoom Video Communications from $360.00 to $375.00 and gave the stock a “hold” rating in a research note on Wednesday, June 2nd.
-Mizuho dropped their price objective on Zoom Video Communications from $550.00 to $400.00 and set a “buy” rating on the stock in a research note on Friday, May 14th.
-Finally, Morgan Stanley upgraded Zoom Video Communications from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $360.00 to $400.00 in a research note on Thursday.
-Three analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and twelve have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average price target of $431.41.
+ZM has been the subject of a number of recent analyst reports.
+JMP Securities restated a “market perform” rating on shares of Zoom Video Communications in a research report on Wednesday, August 18th.
+Needham & Company LLC set a $361.97 price objective on shares of Zoom Video Communications and gave the company a “hold” rating in a research report on Monday, July 19th.
+JPMorgan Chase & Co. increased their target price on Zoom Video Communications from $385.00 to $456.00 and gave the stock a “neutral” rating in a report on Wednesday, June 2nd.
+Zacks Investment Research cut Zoom Video Communications from a “strong-buy” rating to a “sell” rating and set a $398.00 target price for the company. in a report on Thursday, August 5th.
+Finally, Argus upgraded Zoom Video Communications from a “hold” rating to a “buy” rating and set a $440.00 target price for the company in a report on Thursday, June 10th.
+Three equities research analysts have rated the stock with a sell rating, thirteen have given a hold rating and twelve have given a buy rating to the stock.
+Zoom Video Communications presently has an average rating of “Hold” and an average target price of $431.41.

-Zoom Video Communications (NASDAQ:ZM) last posted its quarterly earnings data on Monday, May 31st.
-The company reported $1.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.99 by $0.33.
-The firm had revenue of $956.24 million for the quarter, compared to the consensus estimate of $908.17 million.
-Zoom Video Communications had a return on equity of 36.26% and a net margin of 26.59%.
+Zoom Video Communications (NASDAQ:ZM) last issued its quarterly earnings data on Monday, May 31st.
+The company reported $1.32 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.99 by $0.33.
+The firm had revenue of $956.24 million during the quarter, compared to the consensus estimate of $908.17 million.
+Zoom Video Communications had a net margin of 26.59% and a return on equity of 36.26%.
 The business’s revenue for the quarter was up 191.4% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.20 EPS.
-Analysts expect that Zoom Video Communications, Inc. will post 3.29 EPS for the current year.
+During the same period last year, the business posted $0.20 earnings per share.
+Analysts forecast that Zoom Video Communications, Inc. will post 3.29 EPS for the current year.

-In related news, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction on Monday, August 16th.
-The shares were sold at an average price of $348.75, for a total value of $2,336,625.00.
-Following the completion of the sale, the chief financial officer now owns 6,700 shares in the company, valued at approximately $2,336,625.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, CEO Eric S. Yuan sold 80,529 shares of the company’s stock in a transaction on Thursday, June 17th.
-The shares were sold at an average price of $369.50, for a total transaction of $29,755,465.50.
-Following the completion of the sale, the chief executive officer now owns 4,080 shares of the company’s stock, valued at approximately $1,507,560.
+In other news, CAO Shane Crehan sold 80 shares of the firm’s stock in a transaction that occurred on Friday, June 18th.
+The shares were sold at an average price of $375.00, for a total transaction of $30,000.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Bart Swanson sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, June 3rd.
+The stock was sold at an average price of $320.00, for a total transaction of $640,000.00.
+Following the transaction, the director now directly owns 21,481 shares in the company, valued at $6,873,920.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 315,492 shares of company stock worth $116,842,501.
-12.27% of the stock is currently owned by company insiders.
+Insiders have sold 315,492 shares of company stock valued at $116,842,501 over the last 90 days.
+Company insiders own 12.27% of the company’s stock.

 Zoom Video Communications Company Profile